 Free pour or be sure?
 Pros in the know will tell you that when it comes to measuring, you can’t just wing it.
 Enter the jigger, a simple little bar tool with a huge job.
-Doling out the exact amount of spirits, syrups, juices and modifiers results in a perfectly proportionate Negroni and a Daiquiri that’s beautifully balanced between the sweet and the tart.
-When it comes to jiggers, two basic styles exist.
+Doling out the exact amount of spirits, syrups, juices and modifiers results in a perfectly proportionate Negroni and a Daiquiri that strikes the right balance between sweet and tart.

-Until Prohibition, the jigger was usually two U.S. fluid ounces, a bit more generous than today’s standard size of one-and-a-half U.S. fluid ounces, yet more proof that Prohibition ruined everything.
-But today you’ll find double-ended hourglass-shaped jiggers that hold one and two ounces, one-and-a-half and three-quarters ounces, and several other combinations.
+Until Prohibition, the jigger was usually two U.S. fluid ounces, a bit more generous than today’s standard size of one-and-a-half U.S. fluid ounces, yet further proof that Prohibition ruined everything.
+Today you’ll find double-ended hourglass-shaped jiggers that hold one and two ounces, one-and-a-half and three-quarters ounces, and several other combinations.

-Two main styles of jiggers are on the market.
-The Leopold jigger is curvier and squatter, reminiscent of two tiny coupes or wine glasses fused together.
-The Japanese-style jigger is more angled, sleeker.
+Cocktail Kingdom’s Leopold jigger, available on Amazon, is curvier and squatter, reminiscent of two tiny coupes or wine glasses fused together.
+The Japanese-style jigger, also available on Amazon, is more sleek and angular.
 So which one measures up?

-Jenkins is partial to Japanese-style jiggers from Cocktail Kingdom, whose measurements are etched on the inside and are more durable since they’re typically crafted from one piece of metal rather than two fused together.
+Jenkins is partial to Japanese-style jiggers from Cocktail Kingdom, the measurements of which are etched on the inside and are more durable because they’re typically crafted from one piece of metal rather than two joined together.

 “The weight and internal measurement markings make Leopold and Japanese-style jiggers very user-friendly,” says Benjamin Schiller, the beverage director for The Fifty/50 Restaurant Group in Chicago.
 Their shortcomings, he says, are their nonuniformity in size and weight.
-He actually prefers generic Winco jiggers when he’s behind the bar, which have a lighter feel and shorter profile.
+He prefers generic Winco jiggers, available on Amazon, when he’s behind the bar, which have a lighter feel and shorter profile.

 “They’re stackable, easy to handle and cheap enough that it’s no big deal if a couple go missing,” says Schiller.
-But if he had to pick one go-to style for home bartenders, it would actually be the Oxo angled jigger, which is more along the lines of a small measuring cup with a spout.
+But if he had to pick one go-to for home bartenders, it would be the OXO angled jigger, also available on Amazon, which is more along the lines of a small measuring cup with a spout.

 For home bartenders, it’s more about aesthetics than speed and efficiency, so “choose whatever style speaks to you,” says Jenkins.
 And whichever you pick, be sure to pour all the way up to the meniscus for the most accurate measurement.